An Elementary Proof of a Remarkable Relation Between the Squircle and Lemniscate: Main Result

 where $l$ is the arc length of the lemniscate from $C$ to $P$ and $a$ denotes the area of the squircular sector $OPB'$. \end{theorem}

 \begin{proof} We will use polar coordinates to compute these areas and arc lengths.
 The relevant formulas are

-As we observed in the introduction, the integrals for the arc length of the lemniscate and the area of the squircle do not have elementary antiderivatives.
+The integrals for the arc length of the lemniscate and the area of the squircle do not have elementary antiderivatives.
 Hence our strategy will be to express $l-2a\sqrt{2}$ in terms of these integrals, differentiate this expression, and then, by applying the fundamental theorem of calculus, show that this derivative is 0.
 This implies $l-2a\sqrt{2}$ is a constant, and evaluating this constant at the initial position $B=C=P$ we obtain that $l-2a\sqrt{2}=0$.

 The polar equation of the lemniscate in the first quadrant is

 To derive the polar equation of the squircle, we start with the obvious Cartesian parametric equations over the interval $\left[0,\frac{\pi}{2}\right]$: